upbound/docs/content/spaces/quickstart/_index.md

 up ctx default/ctp1
 ```

 This command updates your current kubecontext.
-You should now be connected to your managed control plane directly.
+You're now connected to your managed control plane directly.
 Confirm this is the case by trying to list the CRDs in your managed control plane:

 ```bash
 kubectl get crds